by Mike Ratliff

 The seventh and last false indicator of saving faith is Time of Decision.
 Just because someone makes a public decision to receive Christ as Lord and savior does not mean they really do.
 I have seen many come forward at altar calls, tearfully confessing their sins, asking to be led to Christ.
 Of course, we would attempt to do so.
 After a few Sundays, they were gone.
 They had no power in their life to remain faithful.
 They responded to conviction by the Holy Spirit, but did not believe.
 Jesus told a parable about the false and true believers.

-"Now the parable is this: The seed is the word of God.
-The ones along the path are those who have heard.
-Then the devil comes and takes away the word from their hearts, so that they may not believe and be saved.
-And the ones on the rock are those who, when they hear the word, receive it with joy.
-But these have no root; they believe for a while, and in time of testing fall away.
-And as for what fell among the thorns, they are those who hear, but as they go on their way they are choked by the cares and riches and pleasures of life, and their fruit does not mature.
-As for that in the good soil, they are those who, hearing the word, hold it fast in an honest and good heart, and bear fruit with patience."
-(Luke 8:11-15)
+11 “Now the parable is this: the seed is the word of God.
+12 Those beside the road are those who have heard; then the devil comes and takes away the word from their heart, so that they will not believe and be saved.
+13 Those on the rocky soil are those who, when they hear, receive the word with joy; and these have no firm root; they believe for a while, and in time of temptation fall away.
+14 The seed which fell among the thorns, these are the ones who have heard, and as they go on their way they are choked with worries and riches and pleasures of this life, and bring no fruit to maturity.
+15 But the seed in the good soil, these are the ones who have heard the word in an honest and good heart, and hold it fast, and bear fruit with perseverance.
+Luke 8:11-15 (NASB)

 Here are the seven evidences that cannot be used to prove or disprove ones salvation: Visible Morality, Intellectual Knowledge, Religious Involvement, Active Ministry, Conviction of Sin, Assurance, and Time of Decision.